the-fang/Spam-mail-filtering/README.md

 Feel free to comment/suggest changes/Use the code.

-ML_Final has the complete documentation, background and results of this project.
+ML_FINAL has the complete documentation, background and results of this project.

 =========================================================================================